dotnet/TorchSharp/docfx/articles/memory.md

 Note DiffSharp (which uses TorchSharp) relies on techniques 1.

+> Most of the examples included will use technique #1, doing frequent explicit calls to GC.Collect() in the training code -- if not after each batch in the training loop, at least after each epoch.

 ## Technique 1.
 Implicit disposal using finalizers

 In this technique all tensors (CPU and GPU) are implicitly disposed via .NET finalizers.